ADITM47/JAVA-Vithyarthiproject/README.md

 ## Bank Management System

-A lightweight, terminal-based Bank Management System built entirely in Java.
+A terminal-based Bank Management System built entirely in Java.
 It allows users to register accounts, handle deposits and withdrawals, view balances, and display a list of all active accounts using a simple command-line interface—meaning no database setup or graphical interface is needed.

 ## Overview